We may collect the following information:

 This website contains many images taken within the public domain.
 If you should have any objection to these images being displayed on the website, please contact firstname.lastname@example.org

-Therefore, to fall into line with the new EU directive, all websites within Europe must:
+Therefore, to fall into line with the Data Protection Act 2018 and GDPR, all websites must:

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your website preferences.